giant-consortium/cookbook/phenotyping.md

 Note, WHR adjusted for BMI GWAS will be derived by the pipeline.

 If you do not have measures of weight, waist and/or hip, pre-derived values for BMI and WHR can be used and these will be QC'd.
+A mixture of non-derived and pre-derived WHR and BMI values are allowed but if both are provided for a given primary GWAS, the pipeline with priortise derivation of phenotypes over pre-derived phenotypes.
+For example, if height is provided alongside both weight and BMI, then the primary BMI GWAS will based on deriving BMI from height and weight - the pre-defined BMI variable will be ignored.

 #### Quality control
 Variables used to derive BMI and WHR will first undergo QC prior to derivation of BMI and WHR that will subsequently be QC'd again.